School nurses promote healthy lifestyles and prevent illness with school age students.

 - Job market and vacancies Expand / Collapse

 The main employers of school nurses in England are NHS trusts and independent schools.
-There were 192 training places provided in England for school nurses in 2013-2014, and 198 in 2014-2015.
+There are 293 proposed training places in England in 2016/17.

 The main employers of school nurses in Scotland are local NHS Health Boards, local authorities and independent schools.
 In 2015, the Centre for Workforce Intelligence estimated that there were 500 (370 whole time equivalent) school nurses in Scotland, of which at least 380 (280 wte) were at Agenda for Change Band 5 or higher.